Using RTK Query with GraphQL

 based API.
 The changes are trivial.
 It's almost plug and play to get it to work with GraphQL.

-import { graphqlRequestBaseQuery } from '@rtk-query/graphql-request-base-query';
+import { DocumentNode } from "graphql";

-import type { BaseQueryFn } from '@reduxjs/toolkit/query/react';
+import { ClientError } from "graphql-request";

-import { DocumentNode } from 'graphql';
+import type { BaseQueryFn } from "@reduxjs/toolkit/query/react";

-import { ClientError } from 'graphql-request';
+import { graphqlRequestBaseQuery } from "@rtk-query/graphql-request-base-query";

-const dynamicGraphqlBaseQuery: BaseQueryFn<{
+const dynamicGraphqlBaseQuery: BaseQueryFn<

 document: string | DocumentNode;